franzholz/jfmulticontent/README.md

 ## TSConfig Requirement

-You must set TSConfig like this:
+You must set TSConfig with one page id like this:
 ### example:
 ```
 TCEFORM.tt_content.tx_jfmulticontent_contents.PAGE_TSCONFIG_ID = 17